 Producing safe, intimate events during Covid has been quite the adventure, but these small moments have created such wonderful, everlasting memories for our clients and their families.
-For JoJo, with the help of a two week quarantine, multiple rounds of testing ahead of the event, and rapid testing on-site, we worked alongside her family to bring her family together in person, and her friends together via Zoom to create an intimate socially distanced, outdoor Bat Mitzvah service and celebration.
+For JoJo, earlier this Fall, with the help of a two week quarantine, multiple rounds of testing ahead of the event, and rapid testing on-site, we worked alongside her family to bring her family together in person, and her friends together via Zoom to create an intimate socially distanced, outdoor Bat Mitzvah service and celebration.

 For the Bat Mitzvah service, we worked alongside Wilshire Boulevard Temple and our creative partners to create an outdoor synagogue in part of the space’s parking lot.
 We used tall hedges to delineate the space, as well as custom plexi screens and seating in family pods.